 Dotted Smartweed is a native erect to sprawling annual or short-lived perennial forb, growing in aquatic to terrestrial environments on smooth stems, without noticeable ribs, to 40 inches high.
 Stems enlarge where the leaf sheath joins.

 The leaves are alternate, narrowly lance-like, almost 8x longer than wide, usually with smooth surfaces, no surface blotches, margins are not toothed, but have stiff appressed bristles curving toward the tip (antrorse).
-Tips are pointed, bases taper to short stalks (some upper leaves may be stalkless) with a sheath (an ocrea) at the stem that is cylindric with bristles at the edges, with somewhat of a brown color at the joint with the node a bit enlarged.
+Tips are pointed, bases taper to short stalks (some upper leaves may be stalkless) with a sheath (an ocrea) at the stem that is cylindric with bristles at the edges.
+The ocrea has somewhat of a brown color at the joint with the stem where the stem node is a bit enlarged.

 The inflorescence is a thin interrupted spike-like raceme, 2 to 6 inches long, at the top of stems, with an occasional axillary spike.
 The base of the spike stem has a sheath (an ocreolae) that has bristles.